 Google’s video-viewing behemoth may not really need any extra publicity, but that doesn’t stop YouTube from being arguably the best source of videos on the Internet, and the fact that it has an official Kodi app is well worth mentioning.
 There’s not much more to say about YouTube that hasn’t been said already.
 It’s big, it’s popular, it’s one day going to consume us all …

 There’s a very good reason why Kodi is the dominant force in online streaming that it is today, and that’s largely thanks to its community-based and open-source nature, where everyone can contribute to developing it, and anyone can set themselves up as a streamer with relative ease.
-These are just some of the hundreds of great Kodi add-ons out there, so if have have a personal fave that we haven’t mentioned, we want to hear about it!
+These are just some of the hundreds of great Kodi add-ons, so if have have a personal fave that we haven’t mentioned, we want to hear about it!